-- Any violation of COVID 19 Safety Protocols - Leaving school grounds or school-sponsored events without permission of the appropriate school official. - Disobeying school rules - Failing to comply with lawful directives given by school personnel, thus resulting in insubordination. - Public display of affection. - Possessing or using matches or a lighter except as part of an instructional program. - Possessing, smoking, or using tobacco products. - Behaving in any way that disrupts the school community, academic environment or educational process. - Violating safety rules.

-- Violating dress and grooming standards. - Violating other communicated campus or classroom standards of behavior which includes inappropriate language, inappropriate dress, grooming in the classroom, as well as disrespect for teachers and other school employees. - Being in facilities of the opposite sex in facilities designated as faculty, janitorial only, or administrative only.
+- Leaving school grounds or school-sponsored events without permission of the appropriate school official. - Disobeying school rules - Failing to comply with lawful directives given by school personnel, thus resulting in insubordination. - Public display of affection. - Possessing or using matches or a lighter except as part of an instructional program. - Possessing, smoking, or using tobacco products. - Behaving in any way that disrupts the school community, academic environment or educational process. - Violating safety rules. - Violating dress and grooming standards. - Violating other communicated campus or classroom standards of behavior which includes inappropriate language, inappropriate dress, grooming in the classroom, as well as disrespect for teachers and other school employees. - Being in facilities of the opposite sex in facilities designated as faculty, janitorial only, or administrative only.